Best Buy reviewing British operations - report

-NEW YORK Electronics retailer Best Buy Co (BBY.N) is talks with shareholders about the future of its stores in Britain, the Sunday Express reported.
+NEW YORK, Sept 18 U.S. electronics retailer Best Buy Co (BBY.N) is talks with shareholders about the future of its stores in Britain, the Sunday Express reported.

 Best Buy, which has 11 outlets in Britain through a joint venture with Carphone Warehouse, is undertaking a strategic review of its operations, the report said.